Does copyright law turn art into commodities? part 1: an answer with help from Albrecht Dürer, ARTICLE19, Salman Rushdie and Anthony Storr

 Like the most inventive thinkers, he knows that many of the best ideas in any sphere have a long trail of discarded bad ideas behind them – and he might have been shaped by Samuel Beckett’s famous advice in Worstward Ho: ‘No matter.
 Try again.
 Fail again.
 Fail better.’

-So, how does he think can we stop the damage from the information-wants-to-be-free – ‘freemium’ – movement?
+So, how does he think we can stop the damage from the information-wants-to-be-free – ‘freemium’ – movement?

 Been: […] [A] lot of what you’re proposing strikes me, in some senses, as a freelance economy.